RabbitRover/MafiaMasters/README.md

 4. Once 5 players have joined, the host can click "Start" to begin
 5. The bot assigns roles and provides a "Get My Role" button
 6. Players click the button to receive their role privately via ephemeral message
+7. **Day Phase begins** with voting buttons for each player
+8. Players vote to eliminate someone (Mayor can reveal for double votes)
+9. Host can end the day phase, or it auto-ends after 10 minutes
+10. Elimination results are announced with win condition checks

 ## Available Roles